Title: Professor Emeritus, Physiologist, Educator

 Kenneth Edward Clark, Ph.D., Professor Emeritus, Physiologist, Educator at the University of Cincinnati, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in physiology.

-Dr. Clark became involved in his profession because his father was a scientist high up at the National Institute of Health and Vice President of Research for a company.
-His father was a pharmacologist, which is how he got into pharmacology and was also a professor in Boston, at Albany Medicine School, and at the University at Iowa.
-He earned a Bachelor of Science from Purdue University in 1969.
+Dr. Clark became involved in his profession because his father was a scientist high up at the National Institute of Health and Vice President of Research for a pharmaceutical company.
+His father had been a Professor at the University at Iowa. then at Albany Medicine School, and finally Tuff’s University at Boston.
+Dr. Kenneth Clark earned a Bachelor of Science from Purdue University in 1969.
 He then received a Doctor of Philosophy from the University of Iowa in 1975.